![[We support real

 In a standard

-stereo setup try 0.6 13 0.22
+stereo setup try 0.6 13 0.22, for headphones use only the

 first volume parameter or set the third parameter to 0.0.

-This script also demonstrates how sox
+This script also demonstrates how sox can convert

 the music to 64-bit floating point samples, this is needed by volrace,